MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-base-01.md

 * <a href="https://docs.unity3d.com/Manual/GettingStartedInstallingHub.html" target="_blank">Unity Hub</a> with Unity 2019.3.15 installed and the Universal Windows Platform Build Support module added

 > [!CAUTION]
+> The recommended Mixed Reality Toolkit version for this tutorial series is MRTK 2.4.0.

+> [!CAUTION]
 > The recommended Unity version for this tutorial series is Unity 2019.3.15.
-This supersedes any Unity version requirements or recommendations stated in the prerequisites linked above.
+This supersedes any Unity version requirements stated in the prerequisites linked above.

 [Next Tutorial: 2.
 Initializing your project and first application](mr-learning-base-02.md)